-At Camp Lookout, campers will follow an activity rotation schedule in the morning and have the opportunity to choose their afternoon activities, enabling them to personalize their camp schedule while experiencing the intimacy of small-group communities and meeting new friends.
-Campers will also participate in group Bible studies throughout the week, as well as enjoy high-energy activities such as worship, singing, and evening events.
+At Camp Lookout, campers have the opportunity to choose their daily activities from grade-appropriate offerings, enabling them to personalize their camp schedule while experiencing the intimacy of small-group communities and meeting new friends (the exception is Taste of Camp).
+Campers will also participate in small-group Bible studies throughout the week, and then rejoin the rest of camp for high-energy activities such as worship, singing, and evening events.